 During the summer program, you will stay with a host family in the area neighboring the Aya Centre.
 Families will provide both breakfast and dinner.
 You may be placed individually or with other program participants depending upon your preferences and as enrollments allow.

-During the fall semester program, you will live with GEO and other international students in a student hostel located at the Aya Centre.
+During the fall semester program, you will have the choice of staying with a host family or staying with GEO students and other international students in a student hostel located at the Aya Centre.
 The Aya Centre is located approximately three blocks from the University of Ghana in East Legon, a quiet residential neighborhood located in Greater Accra.
 The hostel is completely furnished, equipped with a kitchen (including basic cooking facilities and utensils), a dining room, a large living room, a small patio and a large compound.
 A 24-hour security guard service is also provided.
 Students may share bedrooms depending upon enrollment.

 Dates and Deadlines

 |Term||Year||Priority Deadline||Final Deadline||Arrival Date||Departure Date|

 If your program has a Priority Deadline, complete all pre-decision application materials by this date to receive a $100 credit toward your program fee.
 Please note, students participating in multiple summer programs are only eligible to receive the $100 credit once.